-“Rise and shine” contain softer sounds, so it can be a little easier to teach than “wake-up.”
+“Rise and shine” has softer sounds, so it can be easier to teach than “wake-up.”

 If you share a strong bond with your parrot, this is a lovely phrase to train your bird.

 Teaching your parrot food-related words makes mealtimes easier.
-You can even train your bird to let you know when it’s hungry or thirsty.
+You can even train your parrot to let you know when it’s hungry or thirsty.

 Use this word when filling up your parrot’s food bowl.
-Your parrot will eventually learn what it means and will tell you when it’s hungry.
+Your parrot may eventually learn the context and tell you when it’s hungry.

 The same goes for the word “thirsty.”
 Say the word whenever you refresh your parrot’s water bowl to give it a contextual awareness of what it means.

-This phrase means dinner’s coming, giving your bird a reason to get excited about its favorite foods.
+This phrase means dinner’s coming, giving your parrot a reason to get excited about its favorite foods.

-There’s no better way for your parrot to start the day than with a hearty breakfast – so try waking your parrot up by saying “breakfast” over and over.
+There’s no better way for your parrot to start the day than with a hearty breakfast, so try waking your parrot up by saying “breakfast” repeatedly.

-Food-motivated parrots will enjoy learning the word “lunch” and may even gain a contextual awareness of what it means.
+Food-motivated parrots will enjoy learning the word “lunch” and may even gain a contextual awareness of its meaning.

 “Dinner” starts with a relatively harsh-sounding “D,” but with only two syllables, it’s relatively easy to train.
-Try adding “time” to the end of it for a more complicated talking challenge.
+Try adding “time” to the end for a more complicated talking challenge.

-Most parrots can’t resist a treat, so add the word into your bird’s vocabulary to make it easier to train it to do tricks.
+Most parrots can’t resist a treat, so add the word to your parrot’s vocabulary to make it easier to train it to perform tricks.

 Many parrots love oranges, so this is a fun word to train.
-Don’t just stop there – teach your parrot to say all of their favorite fruits.
+Don’t just stop there – teach your parrot to say all its favorite fruits.

-Parrots also love peanuts, so why not give this word a try?
-You could also teach your bird to say “seeds” and “nuts” and all the other associated words.
+Parrots also like eating peanuts, so why not try this word?
+You could also teach your bird to say “seeds,” “nuts,” and all the other associated words.

-This will help your bird signal that it has enjoyed the food you’ve given it.
+This will help your parrot signal that it has enjoyed the food you’ve given it.

-Beware – your parrot may use this word all the time to get tasty food!
-However, make sure you stay firm only feed your parrot occasional treats.
+Beware – your parrot may always use this word to get tasty food.
+However, stay firm and only feed your parrot occasional treats.